Updates on Barnet Mencap's services and activities in relation to Covid-19

-Although there no social activities running at the moment we are offering telephone support and some one-to-one support.
+We have always been offering telephone support and some one-to-one support.
 If you require either of these services please contact Project Support on the details below.
 Many of our staff are working from home and will check their emails and phones as usual.

-As the office is closed, our Autism Service is unable to offer the usual screenings, social activities, workshops and awareness sessions.
+Our Autism Service is unable to offer the usual screenings, social activities, workshops and awareness sessions.
 Our Autism Advisors can still be contacted on the details below.